beniza/veedupani/Funds/bank-loan.md

 ## What to do next
 * Find out more about the Fixed interest rate and floting interest rates
-* Submit documents in both banks determine eligibility
+* Submit documents in both banks determine eligibility (DONE: I'm eligible for availing the required amount of loan from both Union and SBI)
 * Find more about the PMAY project
+    * I fall under the Middle Income Group (1)
+    * I can get a subsidy (approx. 2L)
+    * Max available loan amount is only 9L (see if more money can be availed at without an interest rebate/subsidy)
+    * NPV is calculated at 9%. (#TODO: Find out what is NPV and how is it different from the interest rate)